View all GSoC/JSoC Projects

 Knowledge prerequisites: adaptive mesh refinement, Julia programming

-Heat transfer design optimisation
+Heat transfer design optimization

 Project difficulty: Medium